hersfeldtn/ExoPlaSim/docs/index.rst

 .. use of features anachronistic to a particular version of NetCDF
 .. that no longer exists.

+**NEW in 3.2.2:** If you need to re-run the configuration, because for example the system libraries/compilers have changed, or the configuration failed the first time (usually because OpenMPI was not properly configured/visible, and/or numpy's `f2py` utility was not properly available), then you can call `exoplasim.sysconfigure()` to rerun the configuration script.

 You may also configure and compile the model manually if you wish to not use the Python API, by entering the exoplasim/ directory and running first configure.sh, then compile.sh (compilation flags